bilgino/angularforddd/README.md

 An important concept of Domain-Driven Design is that the domain model is kept isolated from other concerns of the application.
 Ideally, the domain layer is self-contained and focuses on abstracting the business domain.
-Very often frontend applications validate business rules that are immediately reflected to the user interface, especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
+Very often frontend applications validate business rules that are immediately reflected to the UI layer, especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
 As an example, we don't display the "place order" button, if the basket is empty.
 Another example would be offline applications (PWAs) where a big part of the business logic must be replicated to the client side!
 An isolated domain layer allows us to avoid domain logic leaking into other layers or surrounding services.
 In addition, we don't want to command against the server upon every user input.